brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.24.1 =
+* Fix: Table of contents - Uncaught TypeError with the load function.

 = 1.24.0 =
 * New: Introduced Star Rating block.
 * New: Added Masonry option to core Gallery block.